AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

      1         2048  10307921919    4.8T  Microsoft basic mnt
     ```

-2. Use the parted tool to create a new partition and allocate capacity for it.
+2. Use the Parted tool to create a partition and allocate capacity for it.

-    1. Run the `parted /dev/vdb` command to start the Parted tool.
+    1. Run the following command to start the Parted tool:

+        ```
+        parted /dev/vdb
+        ```

-    2. Run the `print free` command to view the disk capacity to be allocated.
+    2. Run the following command to view the disk capacity to be allocated.
 Record the start and end sectors and capacity of the existing partition.

+        ```
+        print free
+        ```

         In this example, the start sector number of /dev/vdb1 is 1,049 KB, the end sector number is 5,278 GB, and the capacity is 5,278 GiB.